 Emotions and Hand Gestures.

-The Japanese are a very reserved nation, so they prefer not to display their feelings and emotions in public.
-Even in a family circle the Japanese stay calm and show respect to the elderly members of their families.
-For a foreigner, it is not prohibited to act according to his or her own national communication traditions but if they contradict to the Japanese then it will cause a lot of controversy and the person will not be respected in the Japanese society.
-For instance, again in contrast to the United States of America, it is unacceptable in Japanese society to show one's affection or love in public.
-You can not imagine a Japanese who would embrace somebody for a long time or kiss in the street or another public place.
-It is also considered to be impolite and even rude to point a finger at some person.
-Instead of this gesture, the Japanese resort to using another one - a palm turned down and fingers make scratching moves.
+Japanese prefer not to display their feelings and emotions in public.
+Even in a family circle, Japanese stay calm and show respect to the elderly members of their families.
+For a foreigner, it is not prohibited to act according to their own national communication traditions but if they contradict the Japanese ones, then it will cause a lot of controversy and the person will not be respected in Japanese society.
+For instance, again in contrast to the United States of

+America, it is unacceptable in Japanese society to show one's affection or love in public.
+Whistling while seeing a pretty girl which is acceptable in the USA is impossible in Japan (Palls, 2008).

+One cannot imagine a Japanese who would embrace somebody for a long time or kiss in the street or another public place.
+It is also considered impolite and even rude to point a finger at some person.
+Instead of this gesture, Japanese resort to using another one - a palm turned down and fingers make scratching moves.
 Opening one's mouth in public is also a rude gesture for Japanese.
-To avoid this, the Japanese cover mouths with hands while talking very loudly, smiling or laughing (Axtell, 1993).
+To avoid this, they cover mouths with hands while talking very loudly, smiling, or laughing (Axtell, 1993).
 To avoid being rude and impolite in Japan, one should also pay attention to the custom of using handkerchiefs as a means of wiping mouth or drying hands.
-Blowing your nose is also considered to be unacceptable, especially in public.
-Also, one should pay attention to the custom of taking off the shoes when entering a house or some building with the tatami floor (DeMente, 1987).
+Blowing one's nose is also considered to be unacceptable, especially in public.
+In addition, one should pay attention to the custom of taking off the shoes when entering a house or some building with the tatami floor (DeMente, 1987).

 Verbal Communication.

-As for verbal communication, Japanese can also be contrasted to the Americans in the amounts of conversations, as well as in the intonations they use, the tone of the voice and the vocabulary.
-The Japanese society is considered to be a conservative one, thus, people tend to be reserved in their words.
-The Japanese try to express their opinions with as few words as possible because being too talkative is not respectable in this society.
-Another characteristic feature of the Japanese society is that expressing emotions in verbal communication is not welcomed.
-As well as in non-verbal communication, emotions are manifestation of impoliteness, so the Japanese do not shout or cry out loud to express their anger, disappointment or sadness.
+As for verbal communication, Japanese can also be contrasted to the Americans in the amounts of conversations, as well as in the intonations they use, the tone of the voice, and the vocabulary.
+Japanese society as a conservative one tends to be reserved in their words.
+Japanese try to express their opinions with as few words as possible because being too talkative is not respectable in this society.
+Another characteristic feature of Japanese society is that expressing emotions in verbal communication is not welcomed.
+As well as in non-verbal communication, emotions are manifestation of impoliteness, so Japanese do not shout or cry out loud to express their anger, disappointment, or sadness.
 Even vice versa, it is the best standard for the Japanese to be silent and keep eyes closed while listening to somebody.
-Thus, the Japanese express their attentiveness and respect to their interlocutors (LMI, 1990).
+Thus, Japanese express their attentiveness and respect to their interlocutors (Palls, 2008).